 - Never locate a bedroom on a lower floor underneath an upper floor bathroom.

-Don't locate a bedroom directly over a lower floor bathroom.
-The bed should not be placed on the same wall as an en suite bathroom or closets.
+- The bed should not be placed on the same wall as an en suite bathroom or closets.

 Feng Shui for Staircases

 Staircases can interfere with the natural flow of chi energy and should be located in the most benign locations.
+If the most-auspicious placement is not possible, follow the guidelines for the types of staircases that encourage positive chi energy to flow up the stairs of your home.

 - The ideal staircase is wide and gracefully curves in a clockwise motion.